Medicare in Florida

 By the numbers

 Florida is a popular place for many seniors to retire, which also makes it a popular place to receive Medicare benefits.
-In 2015, there were approximately four million Medicare beneficiaries in Florida, according to a report from the Centers for Medicare & Medicaid Services (CMS).
+In 2018, there were more than four million Medicare beneficiaries in Florida, according to a report from the Centers for Medicare & Medicaid Services (CMS).
 Here are more details about Medicare enrollment in Florida:

 Private insurance companies must have contracts with Medicare to offer Medicare Advantage plans and Medicare Prescription Drug Plans.
 Depending on the terms of the contract between the plan and Medicare, not every plan is available statewide or in all service areas.
 Each year, the plan must renew its contract with Medicare, so the availability of a plan in a specific service area is subject to change.